Budokan Peter Pan: Preliminary matches

+Next, Homoiro Clover Z (Kudo and Makoto Oishi) defended the KO-D Tag Team Championship against Mikami and Dradition's Tatsumi Fujinami.
+In the closing moments, Mikami delivered the "Volcanic Bomb" to Oishi and pinned him to win the title.

 The seventh match was a "Handicap Weapon Rumble" pitting Sanshiro Takagi against Minoru Suzuki.
-Unlike a traditional DDT Weapon Rumble where both participants bring their pre-selected weapons at regular intervals throughout the match, this match was a handicap match where Suzuki wasn't allowed to bring any weapon.
+Unlike a traditional DDT Weapon Rumble where both participants would bring their pre-selected weapons at regular intervals throughout the match, this match was a handicap match in which only Takagi was allowed to bring weapons.
+Despite the handicap, the match concluded with Suzuki performing the "Gotch-Style Piledriver" and pinning Takagi for the victory.

-The eighth match, a hardcore match, involved Togi Makabe from New Japan Pro-Wrestling.
+Next was a tag team hardcore match, in which Harashima teamed with New Japan Pro-Wrestling's Togi Makabe to face Shuji Ishikawa and Big Japan Pro Wrestling's Ryuji Ito.
+In the end, Harashima delivered a "Swan Dive Somato" to Ishikawa for a pinnfall victory.

-The ninth match was a "Transparent Electric Explosion Deathmatch", a parody of the "Explosive Barbed Wire Rope Deathmatch" stipulation used in hardcore promotions such as Frontier Martial Arts Wrestling, in which the explosions are non-existent but where the wrestlers and the referee act as if they were real.
-In this match, Danshoku Dino faced Invisible Man, an "invisible wrestler" i.e. non-existent.
+After that was a "Transparent Electric Explosion Deathmatch", a parody of the "Explosive Barbed Wire Rope Deathmatch" stipulation used in hardcore promotions such as Frontier Martial Arts Wrestling, in which the explosions were non-existent but where the wrestlers and the referee would act as if they were real.
+In the match, Danshoku Dino faced Invisible Man, an "invisible wrestler" i.e. non-existent.
+Dino lost the match by pinfall after being rendered unconscious by a non-existent explosion.

+Main event

+In the main event, Kota Ibushi defended the KO-D Openweight Championship against Kenny Omega, the winner of the 2012 King of DDT Tournament.
+Ibushi won by performing the "Phoenix Splash" to pin Omega and retain his title.